Gwinnett Place Mall: History

-In December 2017, the body of a 19-year-old woman was found in a back room of the food court, which was identified to be an abandoned Subway, where it had gone unnoticed for weeks.
-In January 2018, two mall employees were robbed and assaulted in the Macy's parking lot, and in March 2018, a 32-year-old female was arrested for indecent exposure, solicitation of prostitution, and possession of heroin and cocaine in the Sears parking lot.
-On May 31, 2018, it was announced Sears would shutter as part of an ongoing decision to eliminate its brick-and-mortar format.

-In late February 2019, The Atlanta Journal-Constitution and Gwinnett Daily Post reported that sports developer CricRealty intends to redevelop the Gwinnett Place Mall site to build a mixed-use development anchored by a 20,000-seat cricket stadium.

 On December 15, 2020, officials from Gwinnett County's Urban Redevelopment Agency agreed to purchase the 39-acre Gwinnett Place Mall site from Moonbeam Capital Investments LLC for $23 million.
 At this point, several tenants, including Macy's, Mega Mart and Beauty Master, owned their own property.
 The sale closed in April 2021 but plans for the site were not disclosed.

 On February 28, 2023, the Gwinnett County Board of Commissioners announced a revitalization strategy focusing on housing, mobility and greenspace in response to feedback from the public.
 The Gwinnett Place Mall Site Revitalization Strategy will take place over the next 20 years.

 On September 17, 2024, the Gwinnett County Board of Commissioners purchased Macy’s and the outparcel Macy’s Furniture Store for $16.5 million.
 This sale closed on December 2, 2024.
 Both stores closed on March 23, 2025.
 On September 2, 2025, Gwinnett County announced it would purchase the former Sears anchor for $11.5 million, bringing the total amount of land it owned at the site to 87.5 acres.

 In popular culture

-The third season of Stranger Things was filmed in the mall.
-Authentic signage and storefronts were returned through a cosmetic restoration of a portion of the Gwinnett Place Mall, to represent many businesses that have since ceased to exist.
-The transformation took place during May 2018, with production of the series taking place in the mall during the subsequent summer months.
-After filming concluded, the Starcourt Mall set was dismantled in the summer of 2019 to prevent fans from vandalizing the set to steal souvenirs.

-The 2024 movie Brothers has principal photography in and around the Atlanta metro area and includes exterior and interior shots of Gwinnett Place Mall.
+The third season of Stranger Things was filmed in the mall in 2018, where it appeared as Starcourt Mall.